High-efficiency optical frequency mixing in an all-dielectric metasurface enabled by multiple bound states in the continuum: Introduction

-A recently emerged concept of optical bound states in the continuum (BIC) has been developed to enhance optical frequency conversion in such systems.
+A recently emerged concept of optical bound states in the continuum (BIC) has been developed to enhance light-matter interaction\cite{Hsu2016, Sadreev2021, Huang2023}.
 It provides an artificially intriguing approach to strongly confine and localize electromagnetic waves into subwavelength scale via multipolar control, which permits a direct link from ultrahigh quality ($Q$) factors excited in BIC dielectric metasurfaces to high-efficient nonlinear frequency conversion on chip.
-The electromagnetically engineered quasi-BIC supported by dielectric metasurfaces has been successfully utilized to enhance the second- (SHG)\cite{Anthur2020, Ning2021, Huang2021}, third- (THG)\cite{Xu2019, Liu2019}, and high-harmonic generation (HHG) processes\cite{Carletti2019, Xiao2022}, up to a few orders of magnitude.
+The electromagnetically engineered quasi-BIC supported by dielectric metasurfaces has been successfully utilized to enhance the second- (SHG)\cite{Carletti2018, Koshelev2020, Anthur2020, Ning2021, Huang2021, Zheng2022}, third- (THG)\cite{Xu2019, Koshelev2019, Liu2019, Gandolfi2021, Sinev2021}, and high-harmonic generation (HHG) processes\cite{Carletti2019, Xiao2022, Xiao2022a}, up to a few orders of magnitude.
 Most recently, the BIC-assisted dielectric metasurface is demonstrated to generate efficiently high optical harmonics up to the 11$^{\text{th}}$ order\cite{Zograf2022}.
-Different from the harmonic generation processes above, FWM process is involved with different incident wavelengths and thereby the input wavelengths concurrently resonant is required for its efficiency enhancement\cite{Grinblat2017, Liu2018, Colom2019, Xu2022}.
-However, up until now, enhanced FWM process empowered by the multiple BIC resonances of dielectric metasurfaces has rarely been explored.
+Different from the harmonic generation processes above, FWM process is involved with different incident wavelengths and thereby the input wavelengths concurrently resonant is required for its efficiency enhancement.
+Although the resonantly enhanced degenerate FWM have been studied \cite{Grinblat2017, Liu2018, Colom2019, Xu2022}, the non-degenerate FWM involved with three simultaneous resonances is not easily accessible to the metasurface platform.
+In particular, up until now, enhanced FWM process empowered by the multiple BIC resonances of dielectric metasurfaces has rarely been explored.

 In this work, we demonstrate high-efficient FWM processes in a dielectric metasurface by simultaneous excitations of multiple BIC resonances at input wavelengths.
-In the designed metasurface composed of silicon nanodisk dimers, the presences of the quasi-BIC resonances excited by $y$-polarized oblique incident plane wave significantly increase the electric energy inside the structure.
+In the metasurface composed of silicon nanodisk dimers, the presence of the quasi-BIC resonances excited by $y$-polarized oblique incident plane wave significantly increase the electric energy inside the structure.
 Together with the three-order nonlinear susceptibility of silicon, frequency mixing processes give rise to ten new frequencies spanning the visible region from $\sim$450 nm to $\sim$550 nm.
-The peak output power of these processes are achieved when the excitation wavelengths correspond to maximum of the internal electric energies at the quasi-BIC resonances.
+The peak output power of these processes is achieved when the excitation wavelengths correspond to maximum of the internal electric energies at the quasi-BIC resonances.